 Click here to go to the Environment and Sustainable Resource Development’s page to view Alberta’s Climate Change Strategy current initiatives in Adapting to Climate Change.

 For more information about GHGs and climate change in agriculture please contact:

-For more information about ARDs GHG and climate change related research and activities, please contact:
+For more information about lowering agricultural GHG and climate change related research and activities, please contact: